 Welcome to Celia Haddon’s cat pages.
 The photos here are mine, unless the caption says otherwise.
 My current cats are Tilly and now Toby who is a thieving cat with crossed eyes!
 My previous cats, alas now dead, have been Fat Ada, Little Mog, William and Gorgeous George.
 You can read George’s blog with his opinions about whether humans make good pets.
 I am now answering questions about cats in Your Cat magazine.

 I have written several best-selling books about cats.
-Cats Behaving Badly, Toby the Cross Eyed Stray and Tilly the Ugliest Cat in the Shelter are the three latest.
+100 Ways to be More Like Your Cat, Toby the Cross Eyed Stray and Tilly the Ugliest Cat in the Shelter are the three latest.
 The latter tells the story of how I rescued Tilly and she rescued me.
 Tilly is now on Twitter.
 Articles on this website deal with some of the common problems.
 Bookmark this site for any future queries.
 I hope the information will help humans and cats live together happily.

 I offer a free science based talk on common cat problems to veterinary staff in my area and a talk on cats and gardens in return for a charity donation.
 I have also done a couple of talks about cats and predation – the conservation lobby is increasingly hostile to cats.
 You can hear me here.

 In many articles I have referenced this information, giving names and dates in brackets which match up with the reference list at the end.
 If you are an ordinary reader, don’t let this worry you.
 The references are here to show that the information is science based.
 And also to help students learn more.
 Many companion animal behaviour courses ignore cats in favour of dogs: so feline loving students have to do their own research.
 A good experts’ guide to what cats need can be downloaded from here.

 |CATS WHO EAT STRANGE THINGS LIKE CARDBOARD OR WOOL||CATS THAT DON’T GET ON WITH EACH OTHER